andrewoma/reakt/README.md

 * Review naming conventions (Actions/Events)
 * Add properties to the CSS Sytle class
 * Support the full React API (refs, renderToString, renderToDocument et al)
-* Build as a library and separate out the todo example as a user of the library
 * Wrap the test API and support DOM-based tests (probably via Karma)
 * Review the visibility of the react.* package